 How does fat grafting for breast augmentation work?

 This revolutionary system is changing the way we think of breast reconstruction.
 Fat is removed from an area (most commonly the abdomen) and is injected into the area of the removed breast.
 A series of treatments are required to achieve the desired effect.
-Power assisted liposuction (PAL) and the micro-air fat grafting system are used to obtain a patient’s own fat, which can be used as a permanent filler to shape or form a breast and add adding volume.
+Power assisted liposuction (PAL) and the micro-air fat grafting system are used to obtain a patient’s own fat, which can be used as a natural, long-lasting filler to shape or form a breast and add volume.

 Why use power assisted liposuction and fat grafting system?